MARTeamWhale/MUPPET/README.md

 Goal: Developing a SNR tool for use in cetacean research

 ## Introduction
-This tool is for use in calculating the signal to noise (SNR) for cetacean vocalizations.
+This tool is for use in calculating the signal to noise (SNR) for cetacean vocalizations obtained using JASCO's PAMLAB annotation software.
+Initial development was focused on Blue Whale audible calls.
+The tool currently exists as a helper script with two underlying functions.
+The helper script (**Blue_SNR_Tool.m**) imports the JASCO's PAMLAB annotation files, extracts the needed inputs, and then matches the annotated calls to and imports the appropriate .wav files.
+These inputs are passed to the two underlying functions, the first (**snr.extractSN**) to extract the data within the .wav files that corresponds to the annotated call and a sample of noise taken some time before the call.
+These clippings are bandpassed to the frequencies of interest using a *insert filter type here*.
+The clipped and bandpassed call and noise samples are then passed to the second function (**snr.calculateSNR**) to calculate the SNR value.
+The final SNR value is then appended to JASCO's PAMLAB annotation dataframe.

 ## Set up